AstroDule/cf3-doc/source/networking/accessvmsusingnames/accessvsusingnames.rst

-HOW CAN I ACCESS MY VMS USING NAMES INSTEAD OF IP ADDRESSES?
+How can I access my VMs using names instead of IP addresses?
 =============================================================

 The VM-s are seen simultaneously in several networks, at least in your „private” LAN and in public Internet.
 By default the public addresses (floating-ip, 185.48.x.x) have no associated names.
 You may assign such names from your DNS domain or you may request a name from us (as an additional service).
 The names provided by us have the following format: computer_name.users.creodias.eu, where "computer_name" is chosen by you.